Medications at School

 -

-Hays CISD staff follow standing orders from the Hays County Medical Director for first aid and medications provided on campus.
-Emergency Health Cards signed during registration each year request consent for administration of medications per standing orders.
+Hays CISD staff follow standing medical delegated orders from the Hays CISD Medical Adviser for first aid and medication provided on campus.
+Emergency Health Information signed during registration each year request consent for administration of medications per these standing orders.
+Standing medical delegated orders may be viewed here.

-All campuses have an emergency supply of epinephrine and diphenhydramine HCL (Benadryl) that school nurses or other trained school employees may administer in the event of an unexpected, undiagnosed anaphylactic reaction.
-The Allergies and Anphylaxis page has additional information.
-In addition, campuses have acetominophen (Tylenol) available for fever over 100.4 degrees farenheit with signed parent consent for student's comfort prior to being picked up by a parent.
+All campuses have an emergency supply of epinephrine and Narcan that school nurses or other trained school employees may administer in the event of an unexpected, undiagnosed anaphylactic reaction OR a suspected opioid overdose.

 Self Carry Considerations